 Nancy Pelosi and any woman who votes for this POS should be ashamed of themselves.

-No wonder Hillary got the hell outta dodge.
+No wonder Hillary got outta dodge.

 Natasha Chart at Open Left: Stealing Women’s Lives